alphajuliet/jaipur-rkt/README.md

 (random-game (init-game #:seed 42) #:print? #t)
 ```

-All the intermediate game states are collected for now into `*game-states*`.
+All the game actions are collected for now into `*game-actions*`.
+Similarly, intermediate game states after each pair of player moves are collected into `*game-states*`.

 ## learn.rkt